harukasan/butter/README.md

 ## Features

-- Has Independent window form browsers
+- Has Independent window from any browsers
 - Popups on Notification Center
 - Developed with [RubyMotion](http://www.rubymotion.com/)